-PROBLEM CAUSE RECOMMENDATION Chemiluminescent imager is not working properly Contact image manufacturer No signals Too Short Exposure Expose the membranes longer (not even the positive controls spots) Degradation of components due to improper storage Store entire kit at ≤ - 20°C. Do not use kit after expiration date.
-See storage guidelines.
-Improper preparation or dilution Centrifuge vial briefly before use, mix well, and do not of the HRP-Streptavidin dilute more than 1000-fold Waiting too long before exposing The entire detection process should be completed in 10-15 minutes Positive controls spots Low sample protein levels Decrease sample dilution, concentrate samples, or load more protein initially signals visible but no other Skipped Sample Incubation Step Samples must be loaded after the blocking step spots Too Short of Incubations Ensure the incubations are performed for the appropriate time or try the optional overnight incubation(s) Bubbles present on or below membrane Don't rock/rotate the tray too vigorously or pipette the sample or reagent with excessive force Uneven signals and/or Insufficient sample or reagent volume Load enough sample and reagent to completely cover the membrane background Insufficient mixing of reagents Gently mix all reagents before loading onto the membrane especially the HRP-Streptavidin and Biotin Antibody Cockta Rocking/Rotating on an uneven surface while incubating Rock/rotate on a flat surface or the sample or reagent can "pool" to one side Too much HRP-Streptavidin or Biotinylated Antibody Cocktail Prepare these signal enhancing components precisely as instructed Membranes dried out Do not let the membranes dry out during the experiment.
-Cover the incubation tray with the lid to minimize evaporation High background signals or all spots visible Too High of Sample Protein Concentration Increase dilution of the sample or load less protein - Exposed Too Long Decrease exposure time Insufficient Washing Ensure all the wash steps are carried out and the wash buffer is removed completely after each wash step Non-specific binding Ensure the blocking buffer is stored and used properly.
+PROBLEM CAUSE RECOMMENDATION Chemiluminescent imager is not working properly Contact image manufacturer No signals Too short exposure Expose the membranes longer (not even the positive control spots) Degradation of components due to improper storage Store entire kit at ≤ - 20 °C. Do not use kit after expiration date.
+See storage guidelines Improper preparation or dilution of the HRP-Anti-Rabbit IgG Centrifuge vial briefly before use, mix well, and do not dilute more than 1000-fold Waiting too long before exposing The entire detection process should be completed in 10-15 minutes Positive control spot signals Low sample protein levels Decrease sample dilution, concentrate samples, or load more protein initially are visible but not other Skipped sample incubation step Samples must be loaded after the blocking step spots Too short of incubations Ensure the incubations are performed for the appropriate time or try the optional overnight incubation(s) Bubbles present on or below membrane Don't rock/rotate the tray too vigorously or pipette the sample or reagent with excessive force Uneven signals and/or Insufficient sample or reagent volume Load enough sample and reagent to completely cover the membrane background Insufficient mixing of reagents Gently mix all reagents before loading onto the membrane, especially the HRP-Anti-Rabbit IgG and Detection Antibody Cocktail Rocking/Rotating on an uneven surface while incubating Rock/rotate on a flat surface or the sample or reagent can "pool" to one side Too much HRP-Anti-Rabbit IgG or Detection Antibody Cocktail Prepare these signal enhancing components precisely as instructed Membranes dried out Do not let the membranes dry out during the experiment.
+Cover the incubation tray with the lid to minimize evaporation High background signals or all spots visible Too high of sample protein concentration Increase dilution of the sample or load less protein · Exposed too long Decrease exposure time Insufficient washing Ensure all the wash steps are carried out and the wash buffer is removed completely after each wash step Non-specific binding Ensure the blocking buffer is stored and used properly

-RayBio[®] is the trademark of RayBiotech, Inc.
+\mbox{RayBio}° is the trademark of RayBiotech, Inc.

-The RayBio[®] Cytokine Antibody Array C-Series is patent-pending technology developed by RayBiotech.
+The RayBio® Cytokine Antibody Array C-Series is patent-pending technology developed by RayBiotech.

 This product is intended for research only and is not to be used for clinical diagnosis.
-Our produces may not be resold, modified for resale, or used to manufacture commercial products without written approval by RayBiotech, Inc.
+Our products may not be resold, modified for resale, or used to manufacture commercial products without written approval by RayBiotech, Inc.